gtarii/Subset-Anagrams/README.md

 # Subset-Anagrams
 A program that takes an input string of characters and outputs anagrams of the subset of this input.

-Input: String of english alphabet characters
+Flow of program:
-Output: List of dictionary words that are contained within the input string of characters when allowing for rearrangement.
+-Asks for user to input a word or some characters, say "sheep" -Program searches a text file of words for any that fit into the input.
+In this case, some of the output words would be "sheep", "she", and "pee".